 Performance Rights granted under the Plan to eligible participants will be linked to the achievement by the Group of certain performance conditions as determined by the Board from time to time.
 These performance conditions must be satisfied in order for the Performance Rights to vest.
 Upon Performance Rights vesting, Ordinary Shares are automatically issued for no consideration.
 If a performance condition of a Performance Right is not achieved by the expiry date then the Performance Right will lapse.

-During the financial year, 200,000 Performance Rights lapsed on 31 December 2021 and no Performance Rights were granted or converted.
+During the financial year, no Performance Rights were granted, converted or lapsed.